 A student returning after an interruption will be asked to adhere to the requirements of the catalog in effect on the date of re-entry.
-A student who has been suspended from the college for academic deficiencies may petition the Admission Committee for re-admission to the college.
+A student who has been suspended from the college for academic deficiencies may petition the Office of Admissions for re-admission to the college.